wunderio/charts/silta-cluster/README.md

 Adds a storageclass, backed by Filestore.
 Filestore is an NFS server managed by Google.

-Only available on GKE and requires Filestore NFS volume to be accessible from the cluster.
+Requires [Filestore NFS volume](https://cloud.google.com/filestore/pricing) to be accessible from the cluster.
 ```
 helm repo add nfs-subdir-external-provisioner https://kubernetes-sigs.github.io/nfs-subdir-external-provisioner/